 This course provides pre-service music teachers with the strategies to assess music learning.
 Students study various testing models and learn to write and grade traditional tests such as true/false, multiple choice, and essay.
 In addition, students examine authentic assessment, performance assessment, and portfolio assessment models.
-Topics such as validity, reliability, standardized tests, and testing bias are included.
-In addition, students learn how to read and interpret quantitative test data and examine the literature on grading.
+Topics such as validity, reliability, standardized tests, and testing bias will be included.
+In addition, students will learn how to read and interpret quantitative test data and examine the literature on grading.
+Course content, activities and experiences in this course covers New Jersey Core Curriculum Content Standards for Music and prepares students to meet the New Jersey Professional Standards for Teaching.
 The content of this course conforms to the recommendations of the Professional Teaching Standards adopted by the State of New Jersey in 2002.
-Prerequisites: same as for ME492.
+This course may be offered in an on-line format.
+Students must be able to generate PowerPoint presentations, access information from the Internet, upload and download documents, and participate in on-line discussion groups.
+Students who lack the computer competencies to meet the expectations of this course must remediate them prior to enrolling.
+This course will be offered in online format in some semesters.